JamesFlare1212/GOSSIP/content.en/posts/uscd瓜/index.md

 ---
 slug: uscd-yuqiyann
-title: UCSD - 颜宇琪（毒品、虐童、勒索）
+title: UCSD - Yan Yuqi (Drug, Child Abuse, Extortion)
-subtitle: 毒品、虐童、勒索：曝光留学生颜Yu琪在美大行其道的罪恶行径
+subtitle: Exposing the Evil Deeds of Yan Yuqi, a Foreign Female Student in the US, who is Engaged in Drugs, Child Abuse, and Extortion
 date: 2023-05-12T17:50:24+08:00
 draft: false
 author: